-Choosing Christmas gifts for kids can be tricky (and not just because we're this side of Black Friday and Cyber Monday).
-For those with a young person in their life, it’s time to embark upon 'The Christmas Challenge'.
-This basically means your gift outshining the large cardboard box it came in (trickier than you would imagine if your target is under 10), or the smart device currently welded to your tween/teenager’s hand.
+Choosing the best Christmas gifts for kids can be tricky.
+If you've got a young person in your life, it’s time to embark upon 'The Christmas Challenge'.
+This essentially means making sure your present outshines the large cardboard box it came in (tougher than expected if your target is under 10) or the smart device currently welded to your tween/teenager’s hand.

-Luckily, we have come up with an array of gifts that will ignite a creative flame for all ages and interests (some of which come in a large cardboard box, just in case).
+To help, we've come up with an array of brilliant Christmas gifts for children, all of which aim to ignite a creative flame for all ages and interests (and some of which come in a large cardboard box, just in case).

-We’ve covered budgets catering for a distant second cousin down to the small ones residing in your own homes, so there really will be no need to look elsewhere.
-And if you're looking for consumer electronics for bigger kids or adults, take a look at the following articles: The best Wacom tablet deals, The best laptops for graphic design and The 6 best smartphones for designers.
+Budget-wise, we've catered for everyone from a distant second cousin to the small ones residing in your own homes.
+And if you're looking for consumer electronics for bigger kids or adults, take a look at the following articles: The best Wacom tablet deals, The best laptops for graphic design and The best cameraphones.

 Best Christmas gifts for kids under £20/$25

 Kids can create their own puppet shows with this cardboard theatre

 This versatile and beautifully made puppet theatre will delight your little ones as they realise just how much they can do with it.
 It comes with scenery, scripts and backdrops for two stories (Hansel and Gretel, and The Princess and the Pirate – an original fairytale) but the creative potential here is endless.
 Children could become writers, designers, directors and puppet masters by making all the components for their very own puppet show.
 This is a brilliant Christmas gift for children under £20/$25.

 A fun instruction manual for inspiring comic strip artists and writers